lk-geimfari/lk-geimfari.github.io/_pages/about.md

 Contact me, if you want to:

 * Offer me a good job ([you can find my resume here])
+* Offer me any kind of partnership
-* Ask something related to my activity on GitHub
+* Ask something related to my activity (GitHub/Blog)
 * Report about a typo in the post or something

 [roskomsvoboda]: https://github.com/roskomsvoboda